HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/obtainauthenticationtoken.md

     ![user profile dialog](../../assets/images/userprofile.png)

 5. Save the **CLI secret** value as you will use it as your authentication token or password when using Docker or Helm CLI to access HCL Container Repository.
-6. Take note of exactly how your email address is written in the **User Profile** dialog as authentication is case sensitive on the user email.
+6. Take note of exactly how your email address or username is written in the **User Profile** dialog as authentication is case sensitive on the user email.